Non-identical anyonic algebras from compact-field quantum geometry: Gyration conductance quantization

-The above discussion is in significant contrast to many existing works on gyrators~\cite{Viola_2014,Metelmann_2015,Rymarz_2021,leroux2022,Sellem_2023} where the gyration conductance matrix $g-g^T$, can take on any real value (which may have different physical realizations than the Josephson junctions considered here).
-Crucially, for the enticing proposition to realize Hofstadter butterfly physics on emergent lattices in $\phi$-space~\cite{Rymarz_2021} the non-integer nature of the effective magnetic field is very much a \textit{prerequisite}: if $g-g^T$ where quantized as in Eq.~\eqref{eq_g_matrix} above, the circuit behaviour in Ref.~\cite{Rymarz_2021} would be trivial and equivalent to the gyrators being absent altogether.
+The above discussion is in significant contrast to many existing works on gyrators~\cite{Viola_2014,Metelmann_2015,Rymarz_2021,leroux2022,Sellem_2023} where the gyration conductance matrix $g-g^T$, can take on any real value (which may have different physical realizations).
+Crucially, for the enticing proposition to realize Hofstadter butterfly physics on emergent lattices in $\phi$-space~\cite{Rymarz_2021} the non-integer nature of the effective magnetic field is very much a \textit{prerequisite}: if $g-g^T$ were quantized as in Eq.~\eqref{eq_g_matrix} above, the circuit behaviour in Ref.~\cite{Rymarz_2021} would be trivial and equivalent to the gyrators being absent altogether.
 Relatedly, Ref.~\cite{Rymarz_2021} could only provide a consistent quantum mechanical treatment when assuming extended $\phi$'s (by adding additional linear inductive shunts).
-To the best of our knowledge, there is still no full understanding as to when and under what conditions the values of $g-g^T$ are subject to constraints.
-We believe though, that it may well be plausible that nonquantized values are possible when the nonreciprocity occurs within a finite frequency window~\cite{Viola_2014} or requires periodic driving~\cite{Sellem_2023}.
-However, under the axioms present in this work, where [consistent with the derivation of Eq.~\eqref{eq_H_low}] the physics emerge via a projection onto a single, nondegenerate ground state of a Hamiltonian $H_0$ periodic in $\phi$, phase compactness is guaranteed, and monopole quantization cannot be broken.
-Consequently, in our work, the gyration conductance $g-g^T$ must be quantized.
-It is nonetheless interesting to note that if gyration quantization (in conjuction with the compact base space) would be present or could be engineered in any of the other recently studied platforms, our proposal below could be straightforwardly realized in an even larger class of device designs.

-As we elaborate in what follows, the compact manifold has an even more decisive role, as nontrivial gauge-considerations allow us to demonstrate that integer-valued $g-g^T$ are far from having a trivial effect in the above setups---to the contrary, they give rise anyonic excitations carrying fractional flux, providing the opportunity to explore a plethora of nontrivial emergent phenomena in conventional multiterminal circuits.
-To distinguish our work from Ref.~\cite{Rymarz_2021}: we work in the opposite regime where the charging energies are large with respect to the Josephson energies, such that our wave functions are not per se localized in $\phi$-space.
+As outlined above, with the here present quantum geometric origin of the nonreciprocal interaction, the constraint on $g$ given in Eq.~\eqref{eq_g_matrix} is fundamentally linked to compact $\phi_z$.
+However, there are other regimes where nonreciprocity occurs within a finite frequency window~\cite{Viola_2014} or requires periodic driving~\cite{Sellem_2023}.
+To our knowledge, there is no consensus yet as to possible constraints on $g$ beyond the assumptions stated in this work.
+At any rate, as we elaborate in what follows, an integer-valued $g-g^T$ is (in contrast to the considerations in Ref.~\cite{Rymarz_2021}) far from having a trivial effect in the above setups---to the contrary, they give rise anyonic excitations, providing the opportunity to explore a plethora of nontrivial emergent phenomena.